Xandria: History

 Xandria was started as a project band in 1994 in Bielefeld by Marco Heubaum, the band's main composer and at the time vocalist, and a friend to play drums, but disbanded in 1997 after recording one demo.

-The band was restarted with a different line-up in 1999.
+The band was restarted with a different lineup in 1999.
 Heubaum stepped down from the role of vocalist and was joined by local musician Roland Krueger on bass.
 In 2000, they recorded one demo that was released on the internet and after its release, drummer Gerit Lamm joined the band.
 Nicole Tobien (credited as 'Isis') recorded the demo but then left the band to follow other plans and was replaced by Lisa Schaphaus.
 At the same time, writing of the debut album started.

 In 2002, the band signed to Drakkar Records and was joined by Philip Restemeier as lead guitarist.
 As work on the debut album progressed, the band started playing shows in and around Bielefeld.
-In the winter of 2002, the band entered the studio to record their debut album Kill the Sun.
+In the winter of 2002, the band entered the studio to record their debut album, Kill the Sun.
 They released Kill the Sun in May 2003, and it reached No. 98 on the German music charts.
 To promote the album, the band played a few shows with Schandmaul and Subway to Sally.
 Then they went on a three-week tour of Germany with Tanzwut.

 After playing some festivals in support of Kill the Sun, the band started writing their second album.
 Recording of the album began in December 2003 at Pleasure Park Studios, with producer José Alvarez-Brill.
 Production on the album was finished in February 2004.
 Shortly after the recordings were completed, bassist Roland Krueger left the band and was replaced by Nils Middelhauve.
 Ravenheart was released on 24 May 2004, and it stayed on the charts for seven weeks, reaching No. 36.

 In 2005 they released their third album, India, which reached No. 30 on the German charts.
 Xandria began recording their fourth album, Salomé – The Seventh Veil, on 14 December 2006.
 It was released on 25 May 2007 and reached No. 41 on the German charts.

 Lisa Middelhauve (née Schaphaus) resigned on 30 April 2008 citing personal reasons and discomfort in being the band's frontwoman.
 The band found a new singer in February 2009, Kerstin Bischof a.k.a.
 Lakonia, best known for her collaborations with the band Axxis.
-However, after just one year Kerstin Bischof decided to leave the band to concentrate on a different career, and Middelhauve replaced her for a series of concerts in Summer 2010.
+However, after one year Kerstin Bischof left the band to concentrate on a different career, and Middelhauve replaced her for a series of concerts in Summer 2010.
 On 19 December 2010, Xandria announced the addition of 29-year-old singer Manuela Kraller to the group's ranks.
 Manuela Kraller made her live debut at the "Classic Meets Pop" event on 7 January 2011 at the Seidensticker Halle in Bielefeld, Germany.

 On 24 February 2012, Neverworld's End was released.
 It was the only album Manuela Kraller made with the band.